pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	kubectl get po -n tidb

+## Destroy the TiDB cluster

+When the TiDB cluster is not needed, you can delete with the following command:

+	helm delete tidb --purge &&
+	kubectl delete

+The above commands only delete the running pods, the data is persistent.
+If you do not need the data anymore, you should run the following command to clean the data and the dynamically created persistent disks:

+	kubectl delete pvc -n tidb -l app.kubernetes.io/instance=tidb,app.kubernetes.io/managed-by=tidb-operator && kubectl get pv -l app.kubernetes.io/namespace=tidb,app.kubernetes.io/managed-by=tidb-operator,app.kubernetes.io/instance=tidb -o name | xargs -I {} kubectl patch {} -p '{"spec":{"persistentVolumeReclaimPolicy":"Delete"}}'

 ## Shut down the Kubernetes cluster

 Once you have finished experimenting, you can delete the Kubernetes cluster with: